higgyhiggy/project-0/Readme.md

-# project-0 xsnotes
+# project-0
-xsnotes is a cli application to create files to take notes at specific directory
+project-0 is a cli application to create files to take notes at specific directory

 # User stories